Emergency Dentistry Tucson, AZ

 An injury, biting on something hard, or decay can crack or break a tooth.
 If you break or crack a tooth, rinse your mouth with warm water and try to save any pieces of the tooth.
 Avoid chewing on the affected side and immediately call Dr. Mohr.

-If the damage isn’t causing any pain, we will schedule you for an appointment.
+If the damage isn’t causing any pain, we will schedule you for a regular appointment.
 If you have severe sensitivity, bleeding or pain, we might have you come in as soon as possible.
 Treatment options may include bonding, crowns, or root canal therapy.

 Knocked-Out Tooth

-A knocked-out tooth is a dental emergency that needs prompt action.
-If a tooth gets knocked out, try to find the tooth and hold it by the crown (the part you chew with), not the root.
+A knocked-out tooth is a dental emergency that needs immediate action.
+If a tooth gets knocked out, try to find the tooth and hold it by the crown, not the root.
 Rinse it gently with milk or saliva without scrubbing and try to place it back in its socket.

-If that is not possible, store the tooth in a container of milk, saliva, or saline solution.
+If that’s not possible, store the tooth in a container of milk, saliva, or saline solution.
 Call Dr. Mohr within an hour for the best chance of saving the tooth.
 We may be able to surgically reattach it, or replace it.
+If not, we will suggest replacement options.

 Preparing for Dental Emergencies